 The big picture

 Your rank isn’t everything.
 It’s just an arbitrary name that defines how other players perceive you.
-If you focus on becoming better at Counter-Strike rather than winning, then ranking up becomes seamless.
+If you focus on becoming better at CS:GO rather than winning, ranking up will eventually become seamless.